Johnson defends record on crime reduction in final days as PM

 The Prime Minister, who leaves office when the Conservative Party’s search for a new leader concludes next week, defended his Government’s track record on policing and claimed that his premiership had cracked down hard on neighbourhood crime.

-Mr Johnson was speaking to broadcasters as he attended a raid with specialist officers near Lewisham, south London.
+Mr Johnson was speaking to broadcasters as he attended a raid with specialist officers near Lewisham, south London, where class B drugs, paraphernalia and a suspected drugs line phone were found, but no arrests were made.

 It comes as the Telegraph reported that officers are being told to focus on the basics of policing by Home Secretary Priti Patel, with a report by the Policy Exchange think-tank warning that the public feel police are being distracted by “woke” causes.